-Designer, Planner and Urban Designer Writer and presenter on climate change, urban design, community development and the carbon footprint of urban design Award winning carbon landscape researcher, www.carbonlandscape.com Fellow of the New Zealand Institute of Landscape Architects
+Landscape Architect, Planner and Urban Designer Writer and presenter on climate change, urban design, community development and the carbon footprint of urban design Award winning carbon landscape researcher and creator of www.carbonlandscape.com Fellow of the New Zealand Institute of Landscape Architects

 Opening my own consultancy, Design Environment Limited was a product of the desire to approach design from a different direction.